Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (5-5) to the mound for his 16th start this season.
+- Martin Perez (7-3) will take to the mound for the Rangers and make his 17th start of the season.

-- Heaney will look to finish five or more innings for the third start in a row.
+- Perez has pitched five or more innings in three straight games and will look to extend that streak.

-- In 15 appearances this season, he has finished three without allowing an earned run.
+- He has finished two appearances without allowing an earned run in 16 chances this season.

 |Opponent